Tungdil01/pdeco/README.md

 ## How is the mathematical model?

-To model the Predator-Prey behavior, we consider a system of ordinary differential equations (ODEs) based on a structure of Lotka-Volterra.
+To model the Predator-Prey behaviour, we consider a system of ordinary differential equations (ODEs) based on a structure of Lotka-Volterra.
 This setup can be easily configured in our `jupyter notebook`s provided in this repo.

 ## How the models are implemented?